rnickles/audience1st_wiki/Home.md

 which creates a few special users, including the administrative user `admin@audience1st.com` with password `admin`.

-5. To start the app, say `rails server webrick` as usual (assuming you want to use the simpler Webrick server locally; the `Procfile` uses a 2-process Puma server for the production environment currently), but in your browser, **do not** try to visit `localhost:3000`; instead visit
+5. To start the app, say `rails server webrick`  (assuming you want to use the simpler Webrick server locally; the `Procfile` uses a 2-process Puma server for the production environment currently), but in your browser, **do not** try to visit `localhost:3000`; instead visit